jaguwalapratik/csod-assignments/a5/README.md

 - Used dynamic inventory to retrieve instances by tags
 - Playbook will deploy dontet core application to filter hosts via dynamic inventory
-- It will perform healtcheck
+- Will perform application healtcheck to specific endpoint after deployment.